aredlavenkat/fluxion-docs/docs/rules/runtime.md

    - A `RuleExecutionContext` is created with the source document, shared attributes, and metadata.
    - Optional `RuleHook.beforeEvaluation` callbacks fire.
    - The rule's pipeline is executed by `RulePipelineExecutor`, which delegates to the core `PipelineExecutor`.
-   - If the pipeline yields documents, a `RuleMatch` is produced, containing the rule, context, and associated actions.
+   - If the pipeline yields documents, a `RulePass` is produced, containing the rule, context, and associated actions.
-3. **Rule-set hooks (after)** – `RuleSetHook.afterRules` observes the aggregate matches and shared attributes for the document.
+3. **Rule-set hooks (after)** – `RuleSetHook.afterRules` observes the aggregate passes and shared attributes for the document.

-Finally, when `RuleEngine.execute` is used instead of `evaluate`, the engine iterates over matches and runs each action's `execute` method, followed by `RuleHook.afterActions` callbacks. `RuleEngine.evaluate` stops before actions run, making it suitable for read-only evaluation or "test this rule" flows.
+Finally, when `RuleEngine.execute` is used instead of `evaluate`, the engine iterates over passes and runs each action's `execute` method, followed by `RuleHook.afterActions` callbacks. `RuleEngine.evaluate` stops before actions run, making it suitable for read-only evaluation or "test this rule" flows.

 ## RuleExecutionContext